AyeCode/userswp/readme.txt

 * Follow redirect param for the links on the login and register forms - FIXED
 * Added UWP installation mode in status page - ADDED
 * Improved field privacy settings and functionality - CHANGED
+* Invoice actions in profile invoice tab - ADDED
+* Use default description instead of bio - ADDED

 = 1.0.20 =
 * Compatibility with GDV2 - ADDED